 - Concert attire will be black button down shirt and black dress pants for young men.
 Women may chose similar attire such as a black blouse and loose fitting pants or choice the traditional long black concert dress.

-- Literature for the first season will be demanding but achievable with practice and dedication.
+- Literature for the each season will be demanding but achievable with practice and dedication.
 Advanced players will have extra outreach opportunities along with performing with the full WSO from time-to-time.

 Please address all correspondence to: